icicel/efficient-turf-v2/README.md

 A Java library/tool to calculate the route between two Turf zones which maximizes earned points, while not exceeding the given time limit.

 This is a rewrite/remake of my older project [Efficient Turf v1](https://github.com/icicel/efficient-turf), originally written in Python.
-A rewrite was done to untangle the spaghetti code of the original.
+A rewrite was done to untangle the spaghetti code of the original and allow for some cool optimizations.

 ### What's a Turf?